-Far too often we struggle with our emotions and the reactions to those emotions because we keep them trapped inside and only let them out when they explode.
-Am I right?
+Far too often we struggle with our emotions because we keep them locked inside and only let them out when they explode.

-There needs to be a space in our day where we can productively let those thoughts and emotions out of our mind so we can deal with them in a safe and healthy way.
+We need to learn to let those thoughts and emotions out of our minds so we can deal with them in a safe and healthy way.

-You can keep a daily journal where you write out your thoughts and feelings that you experienced.
-This journal can be a physical journal on paper or simply keeping an electronic file on your computer.
-I’ve done both and both are effective.
+You can write your answer in a journal.
+It can be a physical journal or an electronic file on your computer.
+I’ve tried both and each method is effective.
 You can also speak into a voice file that you keep on your phone.

-Keeping a record of your emotions is not nearly as important as you seeing and/or hearing them.
-Getting them out of you is a profound exercise of self-awareness that is key in building strong coping skills.
+The recording method is not as important as you seeing/hearing the answer to the question.
+Getting your feelings out of your mind is an exercise of self-awareness that’s helpful in building strong coping skills.

-A also cannot emphasis enough how seeing a licensed therapist can help lead you in this process.
+I also cannot emphasize enough how seeing a licensed therapist can help lead you in this process.

 This leads me to the next step which is to know and name your emotions.
-Once you get them out of you, it makes them easier to process and understand.
+Once you describe your feelings, it makes it easier to process and understand them.

 You’ll start to see patterns and learn what triggers certain emotions – both the ones we want and the ones we don’t.
 As you notice those triggers happening again and again you can start to do things over time to prevent them.

-When we give one general label to so many unique feelings, we cheat ourselves of the opportunity of getting to the root of our anxiety.
-This also goes for depression, anger, etc.
+When we give one sweeping label to so many unique feelings, we cheat ourselves of getting to the real cause of our feelings.

 Go deeper than these bigger names and challenge yourself to get specific.